dineshbusireddy/DynamicProgramming/README.md

 **How to calculate the two angles with respect to 12:00?**

 The minute hand moves 360 degrees in 60 minute(or 6 degrees in one minute) and hour hand moves 360 degrees in 12 hours(or 0.5 degrees in 1 minute).
-In h hours and m minutes, the minute hand would move _minutes * 6_ and hour hand would move _(hour*60 + minutes)*0.5_.
+In the given hour and minutes, the minute hand would move _minutes * 6_ and hour hand would move _(hour*60 + minutes)*0.5_.

 **Example 1:**